googlemaps-samples/android-places-demos/README.md

 Getting Started
 ---------------

-These demos uses the Gradle build system.
+These demos use the Gradle build system.

 First download the demos by cloning this repository or downloading an archived snapshot.
 (See the options on the right hand side.)